jesseyuen/glitch-govuk-prototype-kit/README.md

 5. Open repl.it and create a new repl
 6. Choose 'Import from Github' and select the repo you created at step 3 and let repl clone the repo

-## Once the project has been added to repl.it
+## Once the project has been added to repl.it we need to set it up

-1. Click 'Run' and let repl.it install a bunch of things.
+1. Click 'Run' at the top of the page and let repl.it install a bunch of things.
 This will take a few minutes.

 If you this error: `ERROR: Node module folder missing.
 Try running npm install`, then type `npm install` into the Consle window and press enter.